History of the World, Part I: Box office

 The film opened in 484 theatres the same weekend as Raiders of the Lost Ark and Clash of the Titans and finished fourth for the weekend with a gross of $4.8 million, behind Raiders, Clash and Cheech and Chong's Nice Dreams.
-With a per-screen average of $10,000, it was Brooks' highest opening on a per-screen basis.
+With a per-screen average of $10,000, it was Brooks's highest opening on a per-screen basis.
 Despite the strong start, poor word of mouth impacted its box office.
-Although it grossed $31.7 million, it was considered a commercial disappointment because the film had been "tracking" well and Brooks' previous films had been so successful.
+Although it grossed $31.7 million, it was considered a commercial disappointment because the film had been "tracking" well and Brooks's previous films had been so successful.

 Home media

 History of the World, Part I was released on DVD.
 According to the MPAA, it was rated "R" for "crude sexual humor, language, comic violence, sex and nudity, and drug use".
 In May 2010, it was released on Blu-ray.

 Sequel series

 On October 18, 2021, Hulu and Searchlight Television (the TV division of 20th Century's sister studio, Searchlight Pictures) announced that a sequel variety series, called History of the World, Part II was in the works, with production beginning in spring 2022.
-Mel Brooks is producing and writing the series along with Wanda Sykes, Ike Barinholtz, and Nick Kroll, who also star.
+Mel Brooks produced and wrote the series along with Wanda Sykes, Ike Barinholtz, and Nick Kroll, who also star.
 It premiered on March 6, 2023.